 Dr. Nickolas S. Jovanovic is the advisor for all civil and construction engineering (CVCE) majors and pre-engineering majors.
 Advising for spring semester is usually done in November, and advising for summer and fall is usually done in April.
 Dr. Jovanovic can be found in¬†ETAS 202F or contacted at¬†email@example.com.
 The department office can be contacted at (501) 569-8133.

 Transferring from Another Institution

 Students planning to transfer to UALR from other institutions are encouraged to contact Dr. Jovanovic to discuss the courses that will¬†apply toward the civil and construction engineering degree at UALR.
 Most community colleges do not offer all of the necessary freshman and sophomore level courses in math, science, and engineering.
-Students transferring from community colleges¬†should not¬†expect to be able to complete the civil and construction engineering major in two or three¬†years.¬†An engineering major generally requires at least four years starting¬†from the semester in which¬†the calculus sequence is started.
+Most students transferring from community colleges¬†should not¬†expect to be able to complete the civil and construction engineering major in two or even three¬†years.¬†In fact, an engineering major generally requires at least four years starting¬†from the semester in which¬†the calculus sequence is started.

 - English Composition I and II (6 hours)

 - U.S. Government or U.S. History (3 hours)